 Continued use of products with parabens are known to be allergic and cause rashes.
-It easily penetrates in skin.
-Naturally parabens are found at low levels in certain foods whereas when applied to the skin and absorbed into the body, parabens in cosmetics bypass the metabolic process and enter the blood stream and body organs intact.
-Commonly found in make up, face and body cleanser, moisturizer and shampoos.
-Look for Methylparaben, Propylparaben, Isoparaben, Butylparaben on the label.
+It easily penetrates in the skin.
+Naturally, parabens are found at low levels in certain foods whereas when applied to the skin and absorbed into the body, parabens in cosmetics bypass the metabolic process and enter the bloodstream and body organs intact.
+It is commonly found in makeup, face and body cleanser, moisturizer and shampoos.
+Look for methylparaben, propylparaben, isoparaben, butylparaben on the label.

-Sodium Lauryl Sulphate and Sodium Laureth Sulphate:
+Sodium Lauryl Sulphate and Sodium Laureth Sulphate

 Any product that lather up has SLS in it.
 It is possibly the most dangerous of all ingredients in personal care.
 90% of our daily use products contain Sodium Lauryl Sulphate and Sodium Laureth Sulphate.
-Sodium Laureth/Lauryl Sulphate is what makes your shampoo, face wash and toothpaste foam.
+Sodium Laureth/Lauryl Sulphate is what makes your shampoo, face wash, and toothpaste foam.
 Researches have indicated that SLS may be damaging to the immune system, especially within the skin.
 Skin layers may separate and inflame due to its protein denaturing properties.

 Isopropyl alcohol is found in hair color rinses, lotions, moisturizer, disinfectant wipes, hand sanitizer.
-It is commonly found in anti freeze, paint thinner and shellac.
+It is commonly found in antifreeze, paint thinner, and shellac.
 Rubbing alcohol consists primarily of Isopropyl Alcohol.
 When absorbed and inhaled, isopropyl disturbs the nervous system.
 Isopropyl alcohol is used in personal care products and cosmetics to decrease the thickness of liquids.

-Mineral oil is commonly used petroleum ingredient that coats the skin like a plastic wrap.
+Mineral oil is a commonly used petroleum ingredient that coats the skin like a plastic wrap.
 Our skin has a natural immune barrier which is disrupted by mineral oil.
 The ability of our skin to absorb moisture and breath is inhibited this plastic coating.
 Our skin releases toxins naturally which is very important to keep the skin healthy.
 Disruption is its function can lead to acne and other skin problems.
 Baby oil is 100% mineral oil.
-Conditioners, lotions and any product that claim to lock moisture in your skin uses mineral oil.
+Conditioners, lotions and any product that claim to lock moisture in your skin use mineral oil.